globalbrain/sefirot/docs/components/table.md

 ## Usage

 Import `<STable>` component and `useTable` composable.
-Create table object with `useTable` composable and pass it to the `:options` props of the `STable` component.
-Here is the relatively simple table definitions.
+Create a table object with `useTable` composable and pass it to the `:options` props of the `STable` component.
+Here are the relatively simple table definitions.

 ```vue
 <script setup lang="ts">